Panoptic Vision-Language Feature Fields: Conclusion and Future Work

-To the best of our knowledge, there is no previous method capable of open-vocabulary panoptic segmentation.
-Thus, we compare our method with previous closed-set panoptic segmentation methods in 3D to demonstrate the effectiveness of our system.
+To the best of our knowledge, no previous method is capable of open-vocabulary panoptic segmentation for 3D scenes.
+Therefore, we compare our method with previous \emph{closed-set} 3D panoptic segmentation methods to demonstrate the effectiveness of our system.

-\textbf{Data.} We present our evaluation results on three public datasets for 3D scenes: Replica~\cite{replica19arxiv}, ScanNet ~\cite{dai2017scannet}, and HyperSim ~\cite{roberts2021hypersim}.
+\textbf{Data.} We test on three public datasets for 3D scenes: Replica~\cite{replica19arxiv}, ScanNet ~\cite{dai2017scannet}, and HyperSim ~\cite{roberts2021hypersim}.
 Following the same setting as~\cite{siddiqui2023panoptic}, we remap $21$ COCO~\cite{lin2014microsoft} panoptic classes ($9$ thing + $12$ stuff) into the same class set of all datasets for evaluation.
-To fit a scene, we use RGB and depth images and corresponding poses to optimize PVLFF, while the ground-truth semantic and instance labels are only used for evaluation.
+To fit a scene, we use posed RGB and depth images to optimize PVLFF, while the ground-truth semantic and instance labels are only used for evaluation.

-\textbf{Metrics.} Panoptic Quality (PQ) is an interpretable and unified metric introduced by~\cite{kirillov2019panoptic} to evaluate panoptic segmentation on the image level.
-To account for the consistency of segmentation across different views in a scene, \cite{siddiqui2023panoptic} proposed a modified metric, Scene-level Panoptic Quality (PQ\textsuperscript{scene}), by merging segments that belong to the same instance or stuff identifier for a certain scene, and computing PQ on the merged segmentation as the evaluation metric.
-In our experiments, we report PQ\textsuperscript{scene} of our model on the benchmarks to demonstrate the quality of panoptic segmentation.
-We additionally report the mean Intersection over Union ($\mathrm{mIoU}$) of semantic segmentation to show that our model, which is designed for open-vocabulary queries, has performance comparable to panoptic systems that are trained on a closed set.
+\textbf{Metrics.} Panoptic Quality (PQ) is introduced by~\cite{kirillov2019panoptic} to evaluate panoptic segmentation on the image level.
+To account for the consistency of segmentation across views in a scene, \cite{siddiqui2023panoptic} proposed Scene-level Panoptic Quality (PQ\textsuperscript{scene}), by merging segments that belong to the same instance identifier for a certain scene, and computing PQ on the merged segmentation for evaluation.
+In our experiments, we report PQ\textsuperscript{scene} of our model on the benchmarks and additionally report the mean Intersection over Union ($\mathrm{mIoU}$) of semantic segmentation.